Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Outline of proof of Theorem~\ref{th:ell_rel}}

-This sketch is intended for readers familiar with Floer theory.
-The necessary definitions and the complete proof are found in Section~\ref{sec:ell_rel}.
-Figure~\ref{fig:el_rel} illustrates the argument.
+The complete proof of Theorem~\ref{th:ell_rel} with all necessary definitions is found in Section~\ref{sec:ell_rel}; here we provide a sketch, illustrated by Figure~\ref{fig:el_rel}, and indicate the main technical issue we have to solve.

 Let $f,g$ be two commuting symplectomorphisms.
-By our definition, the supertrace $STr(g\hf)$ is computed by counting certain solutions to Floer's continuation equation, equivalently by counting holomorphic sections of a certain symplectic fibration $E_f\to S^1\times \R$, see Figure~\ref{fig:el_rel}(a).
+By our definition, the supertrace $STr(g\hf)$ is computed by counting certain solutions to Floer's continuation equation, or equivalently by counting holomorphic sections of a certain symplectic fibration $E_f\to S^1\times \R$, see Figure~\ref{fig:el_rel}(a).
 This fibration has monodromy $f$ along $S^1$, and the almost complex structure on $E_f$ differs by the action of $g$ over the two ends of the cylinder.
-We count only those sections whose asymptotics differ by the action of $g$ at the ends of the cylinder.
+We count only those sections whose asymptotics differ by the action of $g$ over the ends of the cylinder.
 One can therefore glue the fibration, together with the almost complex structure, into a fibration $E_{f,g}\to S^1\times S^1$.
-A gluing theorem in Symplectic Field Theory gives a bijection between holomorphic sections $S^1\times \R\to E_f$ (with asymptotics as above) and all holomorphic sections $S^1\times S^1\to E_{f,g}$ where $S^1\times S^1$ is endowed with the complex structure very `long' in the direction of the second $S^1$-factor: see Figure~\ref{fig:el_rel}(b).
-We will refer to the mentioned bijection by $(*)$ in the next few paragraphs.
+A gluing theorem in Symplectic Field Theory gives a bijection between holomorphic sections $S^1\times \R\to E_f$ (with asymptotics as above) and all holomorphic sections $S^1\times S^1\to E_{f,g}$ where $S^1\times S^1$ is endowed with the complex structure which is very ``long'' in the direction of the second $S^1$-factor: see Figure~\ref{fig:el_rel}(b).
+We will refer to this bijection by $(*)$ in the next few paragraphs.

 On the other hand, the count of holomorphic sections $S^1\times S^1\to E_{f,g}$ does not depend on the chosen complex structure on $S^1\times S^1$.
-Take another complex structure on $S^1\times S^1$ which is `long' in the first $S^1$-factor instead of the second one, see Figure~\ref{fig:el_rel}(c).
-The same gluing argument as above $(*)$ implies that the count of holomorphic sections $S^1\times S^1\to E_{f,g}$ equals to the count of holomorphic sections $\R\times S^1\to E_g$ (with asymptotics different by $f$ over the ends of the cylinder), where $E_g\to \R\times S^1$ is the fibration obtained by cutting $E_{f,g}$ along the first $S^1$-factor, see Figure~\ref{fig:el_rel}(d).
-Similarly to what we began with, the count of holomorphic sections $\R\times S^1\to E_g$ is equal to $STr(f\hf )$.
+Take another complex structure on $S^1\times S^1$ which is ``long'' in the first $S^1$-factor instead of the second one, see Figure~\ref{fig:el_rel}(c).
+The same gluing argument as above $(*)$ implies that the count of holomorphic sections $S^1\times S^1\to E_{f,g}$ is equal to the count of holomorphic sections $\R\times S^1\to E_g$ (with asymptotics different by the action of $f$ over the ends of the cylinder), where $E_g\to \R\times S^1$ is the fibration obtained by cutting $E_{f,g}$ along the first $S^1$-factor, see Figure~\ref{fig:el_rel}(d).
+Similarly to what we began with, the latter count of holomorphic sections over $\R\times S^1$ gives $STr(f\hf)$.